mtavit/mtavit/README.md

 Hey, I am @mtavit - but you can call me Max.
-I am a 3rd year computer science student at ETH Zurich.
+I am a computer science student at ETH Zurich.